 Episode 2

-How an ex-ISIS fighter toppled the "Butcher" of Damascus
+How a former al-Qaeda fighter toppled the "Butcher" of Damascus

 Published on: 29th July, 2025